Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Zeolite is a natural mineral known to bind and excrete toxins from the body.
 Since skin health often starts in the gut, zeolite can cleanse the digestive tract and support your dog's immune system.
 By detoxifying the body, skin problems caused by internal stressors can be alleviated.

-Zeolite also contains important minerals such as silicon, which plays a key role in the health of skin and coat.
-It not only promotes shedding but also contributes to a strong, shiny coat.
-You can mix zeolite as a powder in small amounts into your dog's food, thus optimizing dog food with zeolite.
+Zeolite also contains important minerals like silicon, which plays a key role in skin and coat health.
+It not only promotes shedding but also contributes to strong, shiny fur.
+You can mix zeolite powder in small amounts into your dog's food, thus optimizing their dog food with zeolite.

-You can also spray the DOGKRAFT Zeolite powder with water in a spray bottle on the skin irritations.
+You can also spray the DOGKRAFT Zeolite powder with water in a spray bottle on skin irritations.
 This supports the skin.
-The effect of zeolite on the skin has now been documented and, above all, confirmed in several studies.
+The effect of zeolite on the skin has now been confirmed in several studies.
 Or apply a zeolite paste to the affected areas.
-You can also mix it with chamomile tea or apple cider vinegar.
+You can even mix it with chamomile tea or apple cider vinegar.

-Also check out our Zeolite ointment, which is already ready-made and you just need to apply it to the rough and dry areas.
+Also check out our Zeolite Ointment, which is already ready-made and you just need to apply it to rough and dry areas.

-Adding zeolite to feed can naturally rid your dog's body of harmful substances while providing important minerals like silicon, which strengthen the coat and minimize hair loss.
-A healthy gut flora and a cleansed organism are reflected in a shiny coat and healthy skin.
+Adding zeolite to feed can naturally rid your dog's body of toxins while providing important minerals like silicon, essential for fur growth and strength.
+A healthy gut flora and a cleansed organism are reflected in shiny fur and healthy skin.

 This combination of natural remedies gently supports shedding while promoting your dog's overall well-being.

 Why zeolite for dogs?
-Here you can read everything about it.
-Many customer questions and our answers in a blog post on STEINKRAFT Zeolite for Dogs Blog.
+You can read all about it here.
+Many customer questions and our answers in a blog post on the STEINKRAFT Zeolite for Dogs blog.

 Which dog breeds are particularly affected by shedding?

-Dogs with double coats and dense undercoats are particularly affected by shedding.
-These breeds shed twice a year – in spring, when they shed their winter coat, and in autumn, when they replace their summer coat with a denser winter coat.
+Shedding particularly affects dogs with double coats and dense undercoats.
+These breeds shed their insulating undercoat twice a year – in spring, when they shed their winter coat, and in autumn, when they replace their summer coat with a denser winter coat.
 Here are some dog breeds that are heavily affected by shedding:

 1. Alaskan Malamute

-Strong double coat that loses large amounts of fur, especially in spring.
+Strong double coat that sheds large amounts of fur, especially in spring.

 2. Siberian Husky